limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-12](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-12.png)

-The aim of gaining control of `pinky`'s account is so that I could edit `/usr/local/bin/backup.sh`, add this line and run a reverse shell back to me as `demon`.
+The aim of gaining control of `pinky`'s account is so that I can edit `/usr/local/bin/backup.sh`, add this line and run a reverse shell back to me as `demon`.

 ![screenshot-13](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-13.png)

-On my machine I've set up a `netcat` listener to receive the reverse shell.
+On my machine, I've set up a `netcat` listener to receive the reverse shell.

 ![screenshot-14](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-14.png)

-Now I'm able to use the same Jedi trick of copying over a RSA public key I control, login with SSH and take full control of `demon`'s account.
+Now I'm able to use the same Jedi trick of copying over a RSA public key I control, log in with SSH and take full control of `demon`'s account.

 ![screenshot-15](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-15.png)

-The work is far from complete.
-The final piece of the privilege escalation puzzle is in fact `/daemon/panel`.
+The work is far from complete; the final piece of the privilege escalation puzzle is in fact `/daemon/panel`.

 ![screenshot-18](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-18.png)

-I used `scp` to grab a copy of `/daemon/panel` to my analysis machine (running 64-bit Kali Linux and replicating the conditions of `pinkydb` as close as possible) where [PEDA](https://github.com/longld/peda) is available and so that I could analyze it with `gdb`.
-To be more precise, I ran `./panel` and attached `gdb` to it.
+I use `scp` to grab a copy of `/daemon/panel` to my analysis machine (runs 64-bit Kali Linux and replicates the conditions of `pinkydb` as close as possible) where [PEDA](https://github.com/longld/peda) is available, and so that I can analyze it with `gdb`.
+To be more precise, I run `./panel` and attach `gdb` to it.

 ![screenshot-19](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-19.png)

-As seen above, ASLR was not disabled and the stack was executable.
+As seen above, ASLR is not disabled and the stack is executable.

-Using `readelf`, I spotted the `main()` function along with the `handlecmd()` function which I supposed handles the input provided to the program listening at `tcp/31337`.
+Using `readelf`, I'm able to spot the `main()` function along with the `handlecmd()` function, which I suppose handles the input provided to the program listening at `tcp/31337`.

 ![screenshot-20](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-20.png)

-Disassembling the function with `gdb`, I placed a breakpoint at `<handlecmd+70>` before the program took back control.
-I'm able to analyze the stack overflow and the offset with which to control the RIP at this point.
+After disassembling the function with `gdb`, I place a breakpoint at `<handlecmd+70>` before the program takes back control.
+At this point, I'm able to analyze the stack overflow and the offset with which to control the RIP.

 ![screenshot-21](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-21.png)

-I created a 200-byte pattern with `pattern_create`, save it to a file and then send it over to `./panel` listening at `tcp/31337`.
+I create a 200-byte pattern with `pattern_create`, save it to a file, and then send it over to `./panel` listening at `tcp/31337`.

 ![screenshot-22](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-22.png)

-`gdb` stopped the program at `<handlecmd+70>`.
+`gdb` stops the program at `<handlecmd+70>`.

 ![screenshot-23](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-23.png)

-The command `pattern_offset` found the pattern or offset at 120 bytes.
+The command `pattern_offset` finds the pattern at an offset of 120 bytes.

 ![screenshot-24](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-24.png)

-The basic exploit structure looked like this.
+The basic exploit structure looks like this.

 `# perl -e 'print "A" x 120 .
-"BBBBBB"'` where `BBBBBB` is the return address yet undetermined.
+"BBBBBB"'` where `BBBBBB` is the return address we have yet to determine.

 ![screenshot-25](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-25.png)

 Here we are, back at the breakpoint.
-Before is `BBBBBB` returned, noticed the top of the stack?
-There were 120 `'A'`s followed by `BBBBBB`.
+Before `BBBBBB` returns, notice the top of the stack?
+We see 120 `'A'`s followed by `BBBBBB`.
 If we can find a return address with `jmp rsp` or `call rsp`, we can execute a 120-byte payload placed in the stack.
 Plenty of space.

 ![screenshot-26](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-26.png)

 Using the command `jmpcall`, we can pinpoint the exact address within `./panel` that has a `call rsp`.
-This will be our return address.
+This is our return address.

 We can now proceed to generate a payload with `msfvenom`.
-I've always fancied single-stage reverse shells.
+I've always fancy single-stage reverse shells.
 That's what I'll use.

 ![screenshot-27](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-27.png)

-The generated payload was 119 bytes and fitted in nicely onto the given 120 bytes of space with one byte to spare :smirk:
+The generated payload is 119 bytes and fits in nicely onto the given 120 bytes of space with one byte to spare :smirk:

 ### Getting to the `root` of the matter